wuxili/wuxili-hugo-homepage/content/home/about.md

 # About me

-I am currently a Ph.D. student at the Department of Electrical and Computer Engineering, <a href="https://www.utexas.edu/">University of Texas at Austin</a>, working with Prof. <a href="http://users.ece.utexas.edu/~dpan/">David Z. Pan</a>.
+I am currently a Ph.D. candidate at the Department of Electrical and Computer Engineering, <a href="https://www.utexas.edu/">University of Texas at Austin</a>, working with Prof. <a href="http://users.ece.utexas.edu/~dpan/">David Z. Pan</a>.
 Prior to coming to UT, I graduated from <a href="http://www.sjtu.edu.cn/">Shanghai Jiao Tong University</a> with B.S. in Microelectronics in 2013.